khulood-rizvi/branching-merging-exercise/branching-merging-worksheet.md

 Actions you need to perform are marked with `- [ ]` replace the space with an `x` when you complete the action.

-- [ ] Before you start, create a new git repo and add the worksheet to it:
+x Before you start, create a new git repo and add the worksheet to it:

 ```bash
 cd source/repos